fistmedia/Unity/README.md

 Texture files in rage_pueblo, rage_generic, sound files in sounds/levelsfx, models in models/western were taken from Mobile Forces game.
 To make western scene file content taken from Mobile Forces was used.

-Not sure where c# scripts were taken from.
+Not sure where c# scripts were taken from, supposedly Filip written them.